 4. Initiatives to prevent forced labour and child labour (including slavery and human trafficking) from arising

-The initiatives we have undertaken in FYE 3/2024 are described below (details can also be found in the "Sustainable Development Report 2024" and in the "Initiatives" section on the "Respect for Human Rights" of our website).
+The initiatives we have undertaken in FYE 3/2025 are described below (details can also be found in the "Initiatives" section on the "Respect for Human Rights" of our website).

 4.1.
 Our Human Rights Due Diligence